-Bishop Mueller recently said in his Episcopal Address to the 2021 Annual Conference that he believes we are experiencing the gift of an unexpected pause right now.
-I believe the same; we’re halfway up the summit, taking a granola and water break before we conquer the remainder of the trail.
+We’re halfway up the summit, taking a granola and water break before we conquer the remainder of the trail.

 I don’t know what the future holds for the church; I hope that whatever the outcome, it is God’s will and that every side finds peace and comfort in the decision that is made.
 Similarly, I don’t know when the pandemic will end, or when we’ll finally make reparations for systemic and systematic racism.